Paper Making with My Girls

 Now with the help of my trusty demonstrator, who was adamant that at two and a half, 'I can do it on my own mummy!'.
 Here is what you do:

 1. Hold the sides of the frames together with 2.
-Slowly lift the frame out of the water and
+Slowly lift the frame out of the water and the gauze sandwiched in the middle. it will catch the pulp on the gauze's surface.

 3. Let the excess water drip off the frame.